 So where is it now?

 Well that’s a good question.
-Some form of steam-heated apparatus duly arrived, and, with the villa at Pyrmont abandoned not long after construction started, was possibly installed during the renovations that made Elizabeth Farm a constant building site from 1826 till 1829.
+Presumably some form of steam-heated apparatus duly arrived, and, with the villa at Pyrmont abandoned not long after construction started, was possibly installed during the renovations that made Elizabeth Farm a constant building site from 1826 till 1829.
 I suspect that if installed it may have worked happily for some years, before developing a fault or breaking down, and, being unable to be repaired so far from the manufacturer, was removed and sold for scrap.
+Or another possibility: in the July 1848 auction catalogue for Vineyard, Hannibal Macarthur’s house across the Parramatta River, there was a “steam cooking apparatus” listed – could this have been it?
 One day we may discover its fate.
 When, later in the 19th century, the house was leased a tenant complained that there was no kitchen range at all in the kitchen.
 The one we see today, the Lasseter & Co. range pictured above, was only added by the Swanns after they bought the house!

 While the Macarthurs’ range is an early and likely the first reference to a steam kitchen arriving in New South Wales, advertisements soon appeared from local retailers so we know at least a few of them were also in circulation.
 This example, from 1834, follows the standard language seen in steam kitchen ads around the world: